Dennelle/GS-ProjectOne-War/README.md

 ### Next Steps:
-The next iteration of Peace includes replacing cards with gemstones that have power levels.
+The next iteration of Peace includes:
+-Replacing cards with gemstones that have power levels.
 If your gemstones matches another's players gemstone you have to answer a trivia question in order win all the points.

+-Adding a 3 or 4 second timer between card play.

 Link to Game (https://dennelle.github.io/GS-ProjectOne-War/)